-Uniqueness of identification has grown and blossomed into a spectrum of diversity, challenging the way companies think about DEIB
+Uniqueness of identification has grown and blossomed into a spectrum of diversity, challenging the way companies think about DEIB.

 Dismantling the gender binary system is a cornerstone of the LGBTQ+ Civil Rights Movement.
 While the building blocks may have been a binary struggle between gay and straight, the uniqueness of identification that grew and blossomed into a spectrum of diversity are clearly non-binary.

 How can companies shift their mindsets to advance their diversity, equity, inclusion and belonging(DEIB) missions?
-Can implementing non-discriminatory policies advance the well-being of employees?
-What does it take to turn up the volume on continuum thinking and multilevel approaches to problem solving?
+Can implementing non-discriminatory policies improve employees’ well-being?
+What does it take to turn up the volume on continuum thinking and multilevel approaches to problem-solving?

-Compelling examples of Pride: The pride movement is cemented with the pride flag, worldwide festivals and equal rights advocacy.
+Compelling Examples of Pride: The pride flag, worldwide festivals, and equal rights advocacy are emblematic of the pride movement.
 Gay pride opposes shame and stigma through the promotion of self-affirmation and equality through visibility.
-Queer icons in the areas of STEM, literature and the arts elevate the profile of LGBTQ+ and strengthens the influence of the movement.
+Queer icons in the fields ofSTEM, literature, and the arts elevate the profile of LGBTQ+ and strengthens the influence of the movement.

-Intense belonging: Nurture an environment of emotional well being, establishing social connections.
-SOGIE is an acronym that stands for Sexual Orientation, Gender Identity and Expression.
-SOGIE is used in a similar way to the umbrella acronym LGBTQ+ but does not limit expression as queer.
+Intense Belonging: Nurture an environment of emotional well-being, establishing social connections.
+SOGIE--acronym that stands for Sexual Orientation, Gender Identity and Expression--is used in a similar way to the umbrella acronym LGBTQ+, but doesn’t limit expression as queer.
 This multi-level, non-binary approach welcomes those who express themselves in a way that LGBTQ+ does not.

-Inequity interruptions: If nothing changes, nothing changes.
+Inequity Interruption: If nothing changes, nothing changes.
 Disrupt the culture.
-If people aren’t listening, turn up the volume on diversity, equity, inclusion and belonging through a multi level, non-binary, continuum way of thinking.
+If people aren’t listening, turn up the volume on diversity, equity, inclusion and belonging through a multi-level, non-binary, continuum way of thinking.
 Turn up the volume because, in the words of queer activist Larry Kramer, “Silence equals death.”